 Salma and other participants worked with faculty across Tyler as well as with New York-based artist and performer Machine Dazzle, known for his gender-bending costume designs for iconic performance artist Taylor Mac.
 Machine offered students critiques on their work, such as how to evoke emotion with a garment, as well as insights on performance.

-Visiting artist Machine Dazzle works with Fibers & Material Studies major Victoria Fulton at the Tyler School of Art in anticipation of the Wearable Art Show.
+Visiting artist Machine Dazzle works with Fibers & Material Studies major Victoria Fulton at the Tyler School of Art and Architecture in anticipation of the Wearable Art Show.

 “The Wearable Art Show is all-encompassing,” Machine said.
 “You can mix reality and fantasy.
 You can create characters and perform dance, conflict or love.
 It gives reason for the garments.
 In any one object you can take everything you’ve learned, every skill, and have it represented on the runway.
 I was so impressed with the technical and conceptual abilities of these students, as well as the facilities—this is really a state-of-the-art school.”